MikeyBurkman/partymoji/README.md

 1. Changing things while stuff is being computed can lead to undefined behavior
 2. Flickering when adding a new effect on prod
 3. Insert effects before/after current effect.
 (Can ditch current Add button)
+4. CheckboxParam doesn't seem to work?
+5. Change all of our resizing/hue stuff to use canvas when possible